NoroffFEU/agency.noroff.dev/documentation/how-to-branch.md

 ## Merge

-When your work is ready for testing, QA engineers will make PR's and run tests, if approved the QA engineer will merge the branch into teams main working branch.
+When your work is ready for testing, QA engineers will go through PR's and run tests.
+If approved, the QA engineer will merge the branch into your teams' main working branch.

 All merges into main/master should be approved by a reviewer, if all is approved then the code goes into main/master for production.
 It is beneficial if QA engineers from other teams inspect this PR, as the team QA already have approved for these changes.